 Option to pay in installments.

 You could space the counseling sessions farther; for example, bi-weekly sessions instead of weekly, if appropriate for your treatment needs.
-Do note that this might delay some of your progress; nonetheless it may be an option, sometimes even a good option.
+Do note that this might delay some of your progress or the momentum; nonetheless it may be an option, sometimes even a good option.

 Also, check if there are any low-cost services provided by your state, for example, in North Texas, NTBHAhttps://ntbha.org/ .
 Often social workers can be resourceful in helping locate such resources.